pkepley/pkepley.github.io/_posts/2021-05-13-AsymptoticBuffon.md

 If you play around with the visualization a bit, you should begin to get a sense that this isn't a very good way to estimate $$\pi$$.
-Or, at least, I got that sense after clicking the button a lot of times.
-This got me thinking...
-I knew that the estimate was bad, but just *how bad* is it?
-So I set out to quantify the behavior of the error estimate in Buffon's needle problem.
-This can be found below the visualization (but if you just can't wait, you can jump to it by clicking [here](#error-analysis)).
-In this section, I derive an bound on the error which holds with a prescribed level of confidence (i.e. it's a probablistic error bound).
+Or, at least, I got that sense after clicking the button a lot of times while testing out the visualization.
+This got me thinking.
+The estimate was bad, but just *how bad* was it?
+With this in mind, I sat down and quantified the behavior of the error estimate in Buffon's needle problem.
+The results can be found in this post, below the visualization (if you just can't wait, you can jump to it by clicking [here](#error-analysis)).
+In that section, I derive an bound on the error which holds with a prescribed level of confidence.

-Because I often don't trust my math, I decided I'd run a simulation study to verify my error bound.
+Because I often like to validate my math, I decided that I'd run a simulation study to verify my error bound.
 I performed the simulation study in Julia, and have made the code and data available [on github](https://github.com/pkepley/blog-notebooks/tree/master/20210628_HappyTauDay).
 Direct links are also provided below.
-If you're just interested in how the simulation compares with the theoertical bounds, you can jump to the results [here](#simulation-study).
+If you're just interested in how the simulation compares with the theoertical bounds, then you can jump directly to the results [here](#simulation-study).

 ## Visualization <a id="visualization"></a>